Homebrew/homebrew-cask/doc/man_page/brew-cask.1.md

     the `uninstall` instructions from *newest* Cask definition, even if the given Cask has changed since you installed it.
-The result is that `uninstall --force` will always succeed in removing relevant files under `/opt/homebrew-cask`, but will sometimes fail to remove relevant installed files outside of `/opt/homebrew-cask`.
+The result is that `uninstall --force` will always succeed in removing relevant files under `<Caskroom_path>`, but will sometimes fail to remove relevant installed files outside of it.
 This issue is being addressed.

     `uninstall` without `--force` is also imperfect.
 It may be unable to